 WORSHIP & COVID-19

 We are currently holding both in-person and virtual services on Sunday mornings.
 Join us at 9:15am for our Contemporary service and at 11:15am for the Traditional service; The 11:15am service is also livestreamed on Facebook.
 We hope you’ll join us for worship!

 Please join us on Sunday mornings for worship!
-We offer three different worship experiences.
-The early, causal service is at 9:15am and the traditional service with the Chancel Choir is at 11:15am; both services are held in our Sanctuary.
-Our contemporary service features relevant music by the Sonrise Band at 11:00am in the Youth Building.
+We offer two different worship services.
+The early, contemporary service is at 9:15am in the Youth Building and the traditional service is at 11:15am.

 Become a Member!